 Somewhere in my college days, I found the perfect job for someone who simply cannot suffer fools lightly.

-Ollie’s Hot Dog Shoppe, or the Dirty ‘O’, as locals called it, was a pillar of the community.
+The Original Hot Dog Shop (now closed), or the Dirty ‘O’, as locals called it, was a pillar of the community.
 It was old, large, cheap, and the only game in town after 2:00 AM.

 The place was 3 stories, shaped like the letter ‘O’.
 It served all kinds of fast food from hot dogs to pizza, fries and more.
 The best part was that after sun went down the place was the Wild West and as a